youngkin/mockvideo/README.md

 3. Helm deployments to a Kubernetes cluster
 4. Implementation of an Account microservice.
 Currently the implemention supports the ability to perform CRUD operations on users associated with any account from a MySQL database.
 The primary purpose of this initial capability is to demonstrate:

-    1. Application (Go) [package design](https://www.ardanlabs.com/blog/2017/02/package-oriented-design.html)  as promoted by Bill Kennedy at [Arden Labs](https://www.ardanlabs.com).
+    1. Application (Go) [package design](https://www.ardanlabs.com/blog/2017/02/package-oriented-design.html)  as promoted by Bill Kennedy at [Arden Labs](https://www.ardanlabs.com), [Dave Cheney's SOLID blog](https://dave.cheney.net/2016/08/20/solid-go-design), and indirectly by ["Uncle Bob's" Clean architecture article](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
     2. Application configuration
     3. Logging
     4. Database (MySQL) access
+    5. Implementation of HTTP and gRPC endpoints
-    5. Unit testing, including HTTP server testing and the use of 'golden files'.
+    6. Unit testing, including HTTP server testing and the use of 'golden files'.
-    6. Integration testing, including starting, initializing, and stopping required services like MySQL.
+    7. Integration testing, including starting, initializing, and stopping required services like MySQL.
-    7. Use of Helm/Kubernetes including:
+    8. Use of Helm/Kubernetes including:

         1. Helm deployments and upgrades
         2. Kubernetes Ingress
         3. Kubernetes Secrets and ConfigMaps
         4. Kubernetes volumes
-    8. Metrics publishing via Prometheus with associated Grafana dashboard(s)
+    9. Metrics publishing via Prometheus with associated Grafana dashboard(s)
-    9. CI/CD via Jenkins, this includes deploying building a local Docker image.
+    10. CI/CD via Jenkins, this includes deploying building a local Docker image.
 If testing is successful then the docker image will be tagged and pushed to Docker Hub, the application will be deployed to a Kubernetes cluster, and the current git commit will be tagged with the docker image's tag.
 The application's GitHub repo is linked to [Travis CI](https://travis-ci.org/github/youngkin/mockvideo) where CI including integration testing is performed.
 There is no automated CD on Travis, the Kubernetes cluster isn't accessible.
-    10. Best practices for all of the above.
+    11. Best practices for all of the above.

-The primary code for the Account service is located at [src/cmd/accountd](https://github.com/youngkin/mockvideo/tree/master/src/cmd/accountd) with some supporting code in the [internal package](https://github.com/youngkin/mockvideo/tree/master/src/internal).
+The primary code for the Account service is located at [cmd/accountd](https://github.com/youngkin/mockvideo/tree/master/cmd/accountd) with supporting code in the [internal package](https://github.com/youngkin/mockvideo/tree/master/internal), and gRPC interfaces and structs in the [pkg package](https://github.com/youngkin/mockvideo/tree/master/pkg).
 [Helm](https://github.com/youngkin/mockvideo/tree/master/infrastructure/helm), [kubernetes](https://github.com/youngkin/mockvideo/tree/master/infrastructure/kubernetes), [sql](https://github.com/youngkin/mockvideo/tree/master/infrastructure/sql), and [Grafana dashboards](https://github.com/youngkin/mockvideo/tree/master/infrastructure/dashboards) are located in the [infrastructure directory](https://github.com/youngkin/mockvideo/tree/master/infrastructure).

 The next phase will focus on the initial development of a second microservice.
 The purpose of this will be to demonstrate the use of common code and to also demonstrate the use of Helm in a second microservice.
 These two goals will validate the package design and the ability to continue to develop and deploy multiple microservices on independent schedules.
 I'll also be working on finding, or developing, an integration test capability in Go.